deepansh96/100-days-of-code/log.md

 ### Day 6: September 10, 2017

-**Today's Progress**: Continue my work on my Bachelor Thesis Project - documenting our codebase, implementing CNN in Tensorflow  & studying GANs.
+**Today's Progress**: Continue my work on my Bachelor Thesis Project - documenting our codebase & studying GANs.

 **Thoughts:** GANs are so cool and the kind of research that has been going into it is awesome.
 I definitely want to look at this more.

+**Link to work:** Sorry the repo is private!

+### Day 7: September 11, 2017

+**Today's Progress**: Continue my work on my Bachelor Thesis Project - implementing CNN for our data and comparing with those achieved with LSTM.

+**Thoughts:** We managed to surpass what other people had achieved on the task.
+Yay!

 **Link to work:** Sorry the repo is private!